docker-mailserver/docker-mailserver/docs/content/examples/tutorials/basic-installation.md

     Now the certificates will be available on `/var/ds/wsproxy/letsencrypt/live/mail.example.com`.

-- Start the mailserver and check for any errors:
+- Start `docker-mailserver` and check for any errors:

     ```sh
     apt install docker-compose